kauri-io/archive/docs/ETHDenver 2019 Finalists and Winners/nuvault-proxy-re-encrypted-secret-sharing.md

 ---
 title: NuVault - Proxy Re-Encrypted Secret Sharing
 summary: Project Name NuVault Project Tagline/Description (140 Characters Max.
 Will be used on table card for judging) Secret Sharing Via Threshold Proxy Re-Encryption Team Members.
-First and Last Names Josh Hudson Mathew Gardner Travis Haley Mike Danko Status.im ID for Each Team Member (we will use this to contact you and your team) Josh  0x04fabbab6433f2a8da39a6a7a91daca63d22ec486a11d4f7859f47c497f676fae31804689e8666bd402af2d91c57898a8485db71bc853f56493fad4f10a812a56a Mathew: 0x04eb8c3ecd9a3a9db9b6caca
+First and Last Names Josh Hudson Mathew Gardner Travis Haley Mike Danko Status.im ID for Each Team Member (we will use this to contact you and your team) Josh- 0x04fabbab6433f2a8da39a6a7a91daca63d22ec486a11d4f7859f47c497f676fae31804689e8666bd402af2d91c57898a8485db71bc853f56493fad4f10a812a56a Mathew- 0x04eb8c3ecd9a3a9db9b6caca
 authors:
   - null (@null)
 date: 2019-02-17